On the Mordell--Weil lattice of $y^2 = x^3 + b x + t^{3^n + 1}$ in characteristic $3$: Introduction and main results

 \section{Introduction and main results}

-Following ideas of N. Elkies \cite{ElkiesMW1,ElkiesMW2,ElkiesMW3} and T. Shioda \cite{Shioda_MW_and_sphere_packings} (from the 1990's), one can use elliptic curves over global function fields to get interesting lattice sphere packings, which can have arbitrarily large rank.
+Following ideas of N. Elkies \cite{ElkiesMW1,ElkiesMW2,ElkiesMW3} and T. Shioda \cite{Shioda_MW_and_sphere_packings} (from the 1990's), one can use elliptic curves over global function fields to get interesting lattice sphere packings of arbitrarily large rank.
 This is an opportunity to study their arithmetic, and in particular their $L$-function.
-Interestingly, for our family of elliptic curves, we can compute the $L$-function very explicitly in an elementary way, and deduce the main arithmetic invariants of our curves.
+Interestingly, for our family of elliptic curves, we can compute the $L$-function very explicitly and deduce the main arithmetic invariants of our curves.

 For a given positive integer $n \geq 1$ and for an element $b \in \F_{3^n}^\times$, we consider the elliptic curves given by the (affine) Weierstrass equation : \nomenclature[1\(E\)]{$E_{n, b}$}{Elliptic curve $y^2 = x^3 + b x + t^{3^n + 1}$ over $\F_{3^n}(t)$}{nomencl:Enb}